Volley Week logo

 With the Belgrade club, he won:

-Boričić was also a long-standing national team player for Yugoslavia.
-He recorded 103 matches for the representative team.
+Boričić was also a long-serving Yugoslavia national team player.
+He recorded 103 matches for the national team.

-His greatest success as a player came at the European Championship in 1975 in Belgrade, when Yugoslavia won the bronze medals the first accolade for the country's men's national team at a continental forum.
+His greatest success as a player came at the 1975 European Championship in Belgrade, when Yugoslavia won the bronze medals – the first distinction for the country's men's national team at a continental forum.

 After the end of his playing career, Boričić turned to coaching.
 He worked with the women's team of Crvena Zvezda, with whom he achieved significant successes.